When you buy through our links, we may earn an affiliate commission.

 - Select your Wi-Fi network and tell the app where the Furbo Camera is located.

 Luckily for users, the setup process isn’t difficult with the Furbo Dog Camera.
-Just plug your device in, download (available on Google Play and Apple App Store) and sign up for an account in the Furbo app, and let the app do the rest.
+Just plug your device in, download and sign up for an account in the Furbo app, and let the app do the rest.

 Can You Communicate with Your Dog Through the Furbo?